Survey: Consumers Say Promotional Items Are the BEST Advertising: Part 1 of 6

 - Reaction – Ability to influence change in recipients’ buying behavior

 - Relativity – Ability to satisfy recipients relative to other advertising channels

 In each of these areas, promotional products rated highly.
 In this series of posts, I will be discussing these “R” factors one at a time.
 I plan to provide you more information on how each metric was measured, and how promotional items fared in each case.

 Look for the “5 R’s of promotional products” in my upcoming posts.
 But I can tell you this right now.
 If your advertising program doesn’t include promotional items, you are missing the most effective and efficient channel of all.
 First, consumers love promotional products.
 Second, they respond to promotional products.
 How can you pass that up?
 Now is the time to use the power of promotional products.

-Promotional items clearly work.
-When there is a plan in place to utilize them, great ROI and increased sales will happen.
+Promotional items clearly work when there is a plan in place to use them, and increased sales will happen.
 Don’t wait.
-Contact Superior today or reach out to one of our award winning promotional item sales reps and ask for a free promotional item audit today.
+Contact Superior today or reach out to one of our award-winning promotional item sales reps and ask for a free promotional item audit today.

 Catch up on the rest of the posts in this series: